MIM Student Profile

 Take Our Free Profile Evaluation Now!

-Presenting the Masters in Management student profile survey, taken by 127 MiM students, in an attempt to decipher what were the key factors which led to their admission.
+Presenting the mim student profile survey, taken by 127 MiM students, in an attempt to decipher what were the key factors which led to their admission.

 Often argued as the most important part of the application process, one usually wants a GMAT score above 700 to cement his chances of acceptance.